tsandmann/ctbot-teensy/README.md

-# c't-Bot Teensy framework
+# ct-Bot Teensy framework

-This is a very basic framework for the [c't-Bot][ctBot] with a [Teensy 3.5][Teensy], [Teensy 3.6][Teensy], [Teensy 4.0][Teensy] or [Teensy 4.1][Teensy] controller.
+This is a very basic framework for the [ct-Bot][ctBot] with a [Teensy 3.5][Teensy], [Teensy 3.6][Teensy], [Teensy 4.0][Teensy] or [Teensy 4.1][Teensy] controller.
 It is licensed under the terms of the [GPLv3 license](LICENSE.md).

 [![Open in VS Code](https://open.vscode.dev/badges/open-in-vscode.svg)](https://open.vscode.dev/tsandmann/ctbot-teensy)

 ## Summary

-This code was created for testing a new and simplified design of the c't-Bot software framework.
+This code was created for testing a new and simplified design of the ct-Bot software framework.
 The basic idea is to have a modular structured framework implemented in C++ built on modern language features.

 ### Notice